 Optimize Moisture with Humidifiers or Dehumidifiers

-Humidifiers add the perfect amount of moisture to your home’s air, helping with illness, dry skin, and distorted wood furniture and instruments.
+Humidifiers add the perfect amount of moisture to your home’s air, helping with illness, dry skin, and contorted wood furniture and instruments.
 Dehumidifiers pull out moisture from your home, helping to destroy bacteria growth, and improving indoor comfort a great deal.

 Don’t Dismiss Duct Cleaning

-With the shift to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and air systems work to keep our home pleasant.
-Energy-efficiency is a great thing, but it also means a lower amount of airflow, less circulation, and reduced movement.
+With the shift to become more energy-efficient, homes are often sealed tighter and insulated better to make sure air isn’t escaping while our heating and air systems work to keep our home comfortable.
+Energy-efficiency is a great thing, but it also means a reduced amount of airflow, less circulation, and reduced movement.
 This can cause the air to become stagnant and contaminants (indoor air pollution) are stuck inside your home’s air – the air you breathe.
 An air ventilation system observes indoor and outdoor temperatures and humidity and continuously brings the required air replacement.
 This can add 5% to 10% more fresh air each hour, lowering the concentration of airborne contaminants.

 Get A Home Health Report